-This happens if you had extended the display to second monitor earlier, moved the program windows there and forgot to switch back to single monitor setting.
+This happens if you had extended the display to the second monitor earlier, moved the program windows there and forgot to switch back to single monitor setting.
 When you move a folder or program window to the extended display and then close the window, the window position (x,y) is saved (by most applications).
-So later on you forget to switch on the 2nd monitor and don’t realize that your programs are showing up there.
+So, later on, you forget to switch on the 2nd monitor and don’t realize that your programs are showing up there.

 For example, Notepad updates its last window position in the registry: